 Because this target was structured to consider the share of trips generated by new development, it has not been measurable for the majority of the time since SomerVision’s adoption.
 Tracking changes in travel behavior can be complicated unless new development is required to report how residents and employees of new buildings travel to and from home or work on an annual basis.

-The Somerville Zoning Ordinance currently requires Transportation Demand Management Plans (aka Mobility Management Plans) for new development in the Union Square Overlay District, Transit Oriented Development districts, and the Assembly Square Mixed Use district.
+The newly adopted Somerville Zoning Ordinance requires Transportation Demand Management Plans (aka Mobility Management Plans) for new development in overlay districts which are mapped in transformational areas of the city.
 Property owners in these areas have started to implement their approved mobility management plans, including the recording of data on how people travel to and from these buildings.
 After a period of data collection, changes in travel behavior can be analyzed in comparison to Census Data to determine whether we are reaching this SomerVision Number.

 While this data is still being gathered, we can look at other markers to determine if we’re headed in the right direction, including car ownership rates, new infrastructure, and transit ridership.

 Bike Infrastructure Growth Over Time

 Car Ownership Over time

 [Note: Registered passenger vehicles are determined from City Excise Tax Records and vehicles per household are estimated based on households reported in the Decennial U.S. Census and American Community Survey One-Year Estimates.]

 SomerVision Number: 85% of new development in transformative areas as part of a predictable land use plan that protects neighborhood character.